cocoar-dev/.github/profile/README.md

 # COCOAR – Code Connected Architecture

-**Architecture-first solutions for .NET and Angular — open source libraries, products, and professional services.**
+**Architecture-first solutions for .NET and Angular — products, libraries and professional services.**
 Founded by [Bernhard Windisch](https://github.com/windischb)

 ---

 ## Our Mission
-We build libraries and tools that help developers create **connected, event-driven, and maintainable architectures**.
+We build tools and libraries to help developers create event-driven, maintainable architectures.
-From backend (.NET, C#, modern data & messaging) to frontend (Angular), we design connected systems that balance clean architecture with pragmatic technology choices.
+From backend (.NET, C#, modern data & messaging) to frontend (Angular), we deliver systems that balance clean architecture with pragmatic technology choices.

 ---